blockblaz/zig-poseidon/README.md

 ## Project Motivation

-This repository was created primarily to support the upcoming Ethereum Beam chain.
+This repository was created primarily to support the upcoming Ethereum Lean chain.
 The KoalaBear field was added to enable compatibility with Rust's hash-sig implementation and plonky3.

 ## Compatibility